-My kids can’t stop reading and rereading this enormous volume of Greek myths, retold Riordan style — I’m talking laugh-out-loud writing.
+My kids can’t stop reading and rereading this enormous volume of Greek myths, retold Riordan style with laugh-out-loud writing.
 Remember all the hilarious chapter titles in Riordan’s Percy Jackson books?
 And the witty, sarcastic voice of Percy?
 Yup.
 All here.
 My youngest daughter’s favorite chapter title is Ares, the Manly Man’s Manly Man.
 My favorite chapter is: Hephaestus Makes Me a Golden Llama (Not Really, But He Totally Should).
 The writing is engaging, funny, and accurate.
-Love this hefty tome!
+Love!

 Greek Myths retold by Ann Turnbull, illustrated by Sarah Young

-This is hands-down the best, most well-researched book on Greek Mythology out there.
-Thankfully, it doesn’t mix up the Roman names with the Greek names like so many other books do.
-It took my 9-year-old daughter only half a day to devour and it’s 167 pages; she gave it the thumbs up.
-“NO mixing up of the myths, mom!”
-She’s been pretty annoyed that so many other books don’t get this right.
-Turnbull gives us the ultimate guide of Greek locations, monsters, heroes, gods, and mortals.
-This is a must own book.
+This is hands-down the best, most well-researched book on Greek myths that I’ve read.
+One reason is that it doesn’t mix up the Roman names with the Greek names like so many other so-called Greek myths books do.
+It took my 4th grade daughter only half a day to devour this nonfiction tome and it’s 167 pages.
+Turnbull gives us the ultimate guide to Greek locations, monsters, heroes, gods, and mortals.

 Gift From the Gods by Lise Lunge-Larsen, illustrated by Gareth Hinds

 This isn’t really a picture book or a chapter book.
 It’s an illustrated volume of Greek and Roman Mythology with stories as well as the words which originate from them such as words like fury, muse, panic, and echo.
-Although this isn’t my favorite of the books listed, if your kids like mythology (and Percy Jackson,) I do recommend this book.
+Although this isn’t my favorite of the books listed, if your kids like mythology (and Percy Jackson,) give this book a try.

 Hera: The Goddess and her Glory by George O’Connor

-Both my kids love O’Conner’s graphic novels because they immerse kids in the traditional myths.
+Both my kids love O’Conner’s graphic novels because they immerse kids in traditional myths.
 O’Connor brings them alive with his illustrations and adventurous plotting.
-If you’re want to read Greek mythology, this is a fun way to do it.
-Also, check out his other books including Athena and Zeus: King of the Gods but be aware that these stick to the actual myths –and the Greek gods weren’t models of purity and morality.
-See ALL his Olympian Greek god and hero graphic novels.
-Boxed set of Zeus, Athena, Hera, Hades, Poseidon, and Aphrodite here.
+This is the story of Hera, the queen of the gods and goddesses, and women and marriage.
+If you want to read Greek mythology, this is a fun way to do it.
+Be aware that these stick to the actual myths –and the Greek gods weren’t models of purity and morality.

 Artemis: Wild Goddess of the Hunt by George O’Connor